gbdrummer/symbiocss/02_css.md

 1. Each CSS selector reads like an English phrase,
 2. each CSS selector makes it clear **to the developer** which part of the document it refers to, and
-3. each CSS rule block is scoped to the "blog" `section` or its child `article`s through the use of contextual selector chaining.
+3. each CSS rule block is *scoped* to the "blog" `section` or one of its child `article`s through the use of contextual selector chaining.

 It is also important to notice that this structure creates a reusable "CSS Component".
 If we wanted to display this blog or a similar one elsewhere on our site, we'd simply load in the HTML and this css snippet, and the blog will be styled correctly.